-As we already mentioned in subsection 5.1, computing polyhedral over-approximations can be done by various methods including abstract interpretation.
+As we already mentioned in Section 5.1, computing polyhedral over-approximations can be done by various methods including abstract interpretation.
 The precision of our analysis will thus rely on the precision of the underlying invariant generator.
-In the case of regular or covertly regular programs, if the invariant generator gives us the most precise invariants, then we will recover the result of 3 and 4 (equivalence).
+In the case of regular or covertly regular programs, if the invariant generator gives us the most precise invariants, then we will recover the result of Proposition 3 and Proposition 4 (equivalence).

-Example.
+Example 11.
 Let us consider the following example: